 Also, any collar used on a cat must be quick release for safety reasons.

 This must be carefully sprayed on your cat’s skin and coat.
 This method is quite out-dated and is much less effective than other flea prevention treatments.
+Unless your vet has prescribed one of these as safe, be very wary about using it.

 More natural flea treatments for Maine Coons